Description

 - Do not combine with other GLP-1 agonists (additive effects, increased side effects)

-Long-Term Safety Considerations:
+Long-Term Safety Factors:

 Phase 3 Trial Data (Up to 48 Weeks):